OpenRemote-Fontys/ESP32-Connection/README.md

 Version Control:
 - Arduino
-- Im lazy so i will add more here-
+- Im lazy so i will add more here

 Hardware:
 - ESP32 Devkit V1